FabrizioBrancati/SwiftyBot/README.md

 Documentation
 =============

+### Bot
-Every line of the project file are commented.<br>
+- Every line of every project file is commented.
-If you need Vapor documentation you can find it [here](https://docs.vapor.codes/).<br>
+- If you need Vapor documentation you can find it [here](https://docs.vapor.codes/).

+### Platforms
-If you need Telegram bot documentation you can find it [here](https://core.telegram.org/bots/api).<br>
+- If you need Telegram bot documentation you can find it [here](https://core.telegram.org/bots/api).
-If you need Facebook Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).
+- If you need Facebook Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).

 Changelog
 =========